Writing

 Across Years 1-6, writing units are structured with a 2-week cycle:

 Starting point: teachers begin each unit with clear guidance from subject leaders and their long term plan, which outlines objectives for grammar, syntax (sentence structures) and punctuation.
 This has been carefully sequenced to ensure progression and that knowledge is built upon prior learning.
-Furthermore, teachers use ongoing formative assessment, in the form of Alison Phillipson writing assessment grids, to inform writing objectives.
+Furthermore, teachers use ongoing formative assessment, in the form of writing assessment grids, to inform writing objectives and support their own understanding of each child's areas for development.

 Hook/ prediction: These lessons ignite a strong purpose for their upcoming writing unit and establish children’s curiosity.
 The hook lesson can be centered around a new class text, or a model text created by the teacher; children might experience hands on experiences, such as following recipes prior to instructional writing, or have their learning space transformed into a scene from a story.
 Prediction based activities allow our children to later better understand the story, make connections to their own experiences and become actively engaged and invested in the story.